eladshamir/Internal-Monologue/README.md

 Similarly to the NetNTLM Downgrade attack, these settings can be changed if necessary.
 Note that unlike LMCompatibilityLevel, these settings are not configured by default to block NetNTLMv1 authentication.

 ## Internal Monologue Attack
-In secure environments, where Mimikatz should not be executed due to controls such as Credential Guard, an adversary can perform an Internal Monologue Attack, in which they invoke a local procedure call to the NTLM authentication package (MSV1_0) from a user-mode application through SSPI to calculate a NetNTLM response in the context of the logged on user, after performing an extended NetNTLM downgrade.
+In secure environments, where Mimikatz should not be executed, an adversary can perform an Internal Monologue Attack, in which they invoke a local procedure call to the NTLM authentication package (MSV1_0) from a user-mode application through SSPI to calculate a NetNTLM response in the context of the logged on user, after performing an extended NetNTLM downgrade.

 The Internal Monologue Attack flow is described below:
 1. Disable NetNTLMv1 preventive controls by changing LMCompatibilityLevel, NTLMMinClientSec and RestrictSendingNTLMTraffic to appropriate values, as described above.